mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 # Chapter 14: Vendors and Accounts Payable

 ### Summary
-This chapter introduces managing vendors and accounts payable in QuickBooks Online, including how to track money owed to vendors through the vendor balance detail report.
+This chapter introduces managing vendors and accounts payable, including how to track money owed to vendors through the vendor balance detail report.

 ### Steps
 1. Understand that accounts payable represents the total money owed to all vendors.